A Postal Worker Loved His Job. But An 8-Day Postal Strike Was A 'Dignity Thing'

 It wasn't as easy as it sounds.

-"There's mail on the floor, and there's mail sticking out of boxes, then on each box there's often more than one name.
+"There's mail on the floor, and there's mail sticking out of boxes.
+Then on each box there's often more than one name.
 There are similar names: J. Smith or A. Smith, or just says Mr. Smith," he recalled.
-"I couldn't find half the names and, I wanted to cry, I was just gonna ... sit down and say 'I can't do this.' "
+"I couldn't find half the names, and I wanted to cry.
+I was just gonna ... sit down and say 'I can't do this.' "

 "But once you learn it you could almost do it with your eyes closed."